 - Tell the parent when you’re going to get back to them.

-Here are some tips, in addition to following up, for after your confrontation:
+Here are some tips for after your confrontation:

 - Agree to meet or to talk again and agree on a pretty quick timeframe for this.
 When half the semester is gone, it’s too late.